 Damien from Dublin: Regarding cost – unfortunately the cost of materials have gone up and up of late.
 I personally have been instructed by my main supplier to add 20 per cent on to the cost of a price a year or two ago.
 This is due to covid brexit and shipping costs as a lot of materials come from abroad a shipping container is now at an all time high.
 An extension at 30sqm could now cost in the region of 45-70k depending on spec.
 Conservatorys are a bit dated.
 Sunrooms are slightly cheaper as there’s less insulation required.
 More glass less plastering.
 A 30sqm sunroom could cost 30 -40 k.

-I hope this helps some of you who are planning to extend your home in the future and if you decide to go ahead with it you can get a number of conservatory and sunroom prices here and get up to 4 quotes fast from rated tradesmen!
+I hope this helps some of you who are planning to extend your home in the future.
+As you can see conservatories are less expensive than sunrooms but with a well insulated roof, the sunroom will be warmer in Winter and cooler in Summer.
+If you decide to add a conservatory or sunroom to your home, you can get a number of conservatory and sunroom prices here and get up to 4 quotes fast from rated tradesmen!

 At Tradesmen.ie, we are continuing to provide our service within the restrictions that apply.
 Please feel free to look for quotes but only work that complies with the government guidelines should be carried out until these restrictions are lifted.